AaronCentennial/Comp228_Assignment2/README.md

 At the end of the test display the number of correct and incorrect answers, and the percentage of the correct answers.

 Your main class will simply create a Test object and start the test by calling inputAnswer method.

+---

+Exercise 2: (3 marks)

+Design a **Die** class with one instance variable to hold an integer value (from 1 to 6).
+Include a constructor that randomly assigns a value to a die object.
+Also, include a method in the class to return a die’s value.

+Use this class to create a simple dice game in which the user chooses a number between 2 and 12.
+The user rolls two dice up to 3 times.
+If the number chosen by the user comes up, the user wins and the game ends.
+If the number does not come up within three rolls, the computer wins.